swsnr/mdcat/README.md

 ![mdcat showcase with different colour themes][sxs]

-mdcat in [WezTerm], with "One Light (base16)", "Gruvbox Light", and "Darcula (base16)" (from left to right), and [JetBrains Mono] as font.
+mdcat in [WezTerm], with "One Light (base16)", "Gruvbox Light", and "Dracula (base16)" (from left to right), and [JetBrains Mono] as font.

 [CommonMark]: http://commonmark.org